 Here’s a couple of excerpts from my two novels (as yet unpublished).
-The first comes from The Anthanian Imperative–Blue, the first in what will eventually be a trilogy.
+The first comes from Explorer, the first book of my Anthanian Imperative trilogy.
 This excerpt focuses on the early years of Lilea, the main character.
 She’s lying in bed, trying to get to sleep.
 NOTE: Both of these excerpts have been removed from the novels.
 I decided they were not essential to the story, and so could be removed, but they do give you a taste of my writing style and a little bit of the plot line.

 Even by the time she reached her fifth birthday, Lilea had never been outside Kalarias, her hometown.
 What little she knew of the sterile desert that made up the Lifezone of her planet, or of the searing heat on the hot side, or the vast ice fields on the cold side came exclusively from images on the Information Services and the few conversations she’d had with her teachers in preschool.
 So when her parents took her on a trip from Kalarias to visit her mother’s family in their ancestral home of Bes, a city of one million inhabitants 8,300 anthans away, it was a major event, a trip she eagerly anticipated.
 They boarded the Mag-Lev train on 431.222, and off it went, zipping smoothly and quietly over the surface of the Lifezone at 280 anthans per sub.
 But even at such an innocent age with only a tiny knowledge base on which to build permanent memories, she was struck by the absolute barrenness of the landscape outside the window of that speeding train.